 This story may be about hacking Facebook to get into Facebook, but it’s really about getting in through a door when the more obvious ones are closed.
 Similar, hustling is getting results when a predetermined system doesn’t do it for you.
 It’s important you see life as more of a game where the only rules you have to obey are only the ones you choose to follow.

 The best part of this story is that you can do it for the job you want.
+If someone is hiring a business consultant, then you have one more trick in your sleeve to grab their attention.
 The landing page took me about an hour to set up, and the ad took about fifteen minutes.
 It doesn’t have to be perfect; it just has to be creative and implemented with some hustle.